A Closer Look at Shark Tank’s ChargeCard — Is it Really Wallet-Friendly?

 Today I’m taking a look at an interesting product called the ChargeCard.
 At first glance, it looks like your everyday credit card, but it’s actually a portable charger for your devices.
-It was featured on Shark Tank and today I’m putting it to the test.
+It was supposedly featured on Shark Tank and today I’m putting it to the test.

 Where to Purchase